timeplus-io/docs/docs/terraform.md

 }

 provider "timeplus" {
-  # the workspace ID can be found in the URL https://us-west-2.timeplus.cloud/<my-workspace-id>
+  # for self-hosting Timeplus Enterprise, you can use local or default as workspace.
+For cloud users, the workspace ID can be found in the URL https://us-west-2.timeplus.cloud/<my-workspace-id>
   workspace = "my-workspace-id"
-  # API key is required to use the provider
+  # API key is required to use the provider.
+For self-hosting deployment, use the base64 encoded of user:password
   api_key   = "my-api-key"
 }
 ```